BlizzCrafter/MonoGame.Invisible/README.md

 }
 ```

+> [!NOTE]
-Only works with a **MonoGame.Framework.WindowsDX** project!
+> Only works with a **MonoGame.Framework.WindowsDX** project!
-A **MonoGame.Framework.DesktopGL** project **doesn't work** - even if compiled for windows!
+> A **MonoGame.Framework.DesktopGL** project **doesn't work** - even if compiled for windows!

+> [!TIP]
-Check out the integrated sample project, which shows the invisible MonoGame window in action.
+> Check out the **integrated sample project**, which shows the invisible MonoGame window in action.
-It's much smoother than in the video.
+> It's much smoother than in the video.
 You need to see it for yourself!

 ### Now Have Fun with MonoGame.Invisible!

+> [!IMPORTANT]
-PS: If you create such a Desktop-Game with MonoGame.Invisible, then please let me know.
-I will be happy to add a link to your game here on this site! :)
+> PS: If you create such a Desktop-Game with MonoGame.Invisible, then please let me know.
+This is not neccessary, but I would be happy to add a link to your game here on this site! :)